roeldev/docker-php-cli/README.md

 `/etc/composer/`.
 The Composer executable is moved to `/usr/local/bin/` and ready to be used.

 ### Install Xdebug
 Compile and install xdebug by running `/usr/local/bin/install_xdebug.sh`.
+Change any of the default settings in `/app/config/php/xdebug.ini` to your needs.

 ## Links